chr15m/roguelike-browser-boilerplate/README.md

   sfx["rubber"].play();
 ```

-The code on the right hand side comes from pressing the "copy" button on the sfxr interface:
+The code on the right hand side comes from pressing the "copy" button on the [sfxr.me](https://sfxr.me/) interface:

 ![](doc/sfxr-copy-button.png)